nikhita/gsoc-meta-k8s/README.md

 + [GSoC with Kubernetes - Week 2 and 3](https://nikhita.github.io/google-summer-of-code-kubernetes-week2-3-community-bonding)

-## Related Pull Requests
+## Related Pull Requests/Issues

-There are a few PRs to other Kubernetes projects as well like `kubernetes/community`, `kubernetes/examples`, `kubernetes/kubernetes.github.io`, etc. However, the following lists the PRs pertaining to my GSoC project only.
+There are a few PRs to other Kubernetes projects as well like `kubernetes/community`, `kubernetes/examples`, `kubernetes/kubernetes.github.io`, etc. However, the following lists the PRs/Issues pertaining to my GSoC project only.

 + [#44026](https://github.com/kubernetes/kubernetes/pull/44026) - Preserve int data when unmarshalling for TPR
 + [#44612](https://github.com/kubernetes/kubernetes/pull/44612) - Fix kube-apiserver crash when patching TPR data